 Jennifer Kupcho in the driver’s seat at the Chevron Championship

-American Jennifer Kupcho will take a six-stroke lead into the final round of the Chevron Championship after setting a tournament-record total of 16-under 200 on Saturday.
+American Jennifer Kupcho will take a six-stroke lead into the final round of the Chevron Championship after setting a tournament-record total of 16-under - 200 strokes in total - on Saturday.

-Kupcho tallied eight birdies on the first 12 holes and finished the round on eight-under 64.
+Kupcho tallied eight birdies through the first 12 holes and signed for an eight-under round of 64.

-World number one Jin Young Ko was far down the leader board on even par.
+World number one Jin Young Ko was further down the leader board on even par.

 The Chevron Championship is the first women’s major of the year.
-If Kupcho can keep her edge in the final round to win for the first time on the LPGA Tour she will take home 5million dollars (£3.6million).
+If Kupcho can keep her edge in the final round to win for the first time on the LPGA Tour, she will take home $5m (£3.6m).

 Each year, the winner of the Chevron Championship jumps into Poppie’s Pond, a tradition that began with Amy Alcott in 1983.